 The studio art program begins with a foundation of basic drawing and design principles to equip students with proper skills and techniques and proceeds through advanced skills in drawing, painting, and digital painting and illustration.
 Under the direction of skilled artists, the goal of our department is to develop in the student the ability to provide professional workmanship and convey biblical principles in both his life and in his art.
-Graphic design may not be claimed as a minor.

-Art Ability Evaluation and Display
+Art Display

-Sophomores must pass AR 299 to continue in this major.
 Seniors must present a studio art portfolio exhibit.